create3000/x_ite/docs/_posts/components/EnvironmentalEffects/Fog.md

 #### Hint

-- VisibilityRange 0 disables Fog.
+- *visibilityRange* 0 disables Fog.

 ### SFBool [out] **isBound**

-Event true sent when node becomes active, event false sent when unbound by another node.
+Output event true gets sent when node becomes bound and activated, otherwise output event false gets sent when node becomes unbound and deactivated.

+#### Hint

+- Paired node operations can be established by connecting set_bind and *isBound* fields of corresponding bindable nodes.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFTime [out] **bindTime**

-Event sent when node becomes active/inactive.
+Event sent reporting timestamp when node becomes active/inactive.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ## Description